What is Acute and Chronic Pain?

 Acute pain usually begins suddenly and is the result of a clearly defined cause, such as an injury or surgery.
 Acute pain can be mild and last a moment, or severe and last for weeks or months.
 Chronic pain is usually associated with an underlying cause (such as arthritis or cancer) that lasts longer than six months and can continue after the injury or illness that caused the pain has gone away.

-If you are trying to manage your pain, the National Safety Council (NSC) recommends getting answers to the following four questions when speaking with your doctor.
+If you experience an injury, accident, surgery, or other medical condition, the National Safety Council (NSC) recommends getting answers to these four questions when speaking with your doctor about managing your pain:

-- If so, is there a non-addictive alternative?
-Ask for an alternative if there is one.
-There are several alternative, non-opioid pain relievers.
+- If so, is there a non-addictive option?
+Ask for a different option if there is one.
+There are other non-opioid pain relievers.
 Studies show that the most effective medications for acute pain are not opioids, but ibuprofen and acetaminophen taken together.
 Take this card to your doctor or dentist and tell them you want the best treatment for acute pain (200 mg ibuprofen + 500mg acetaminophen taken together).

-- If not, is a short-term prescription possible?
-Ask your physician to limit the dose and length of time you take the opioid medication.
+- If opioids are needed, is a short-term prescription possible?
+Ask your doctor to limit the dose and length of time you take the opioid medication.
+Ask if a 3-day prescription is right for you.

 - Do I have any medical conditions, mental health issues or a family history that could increase my risk?
 Be very clear and honest with your doctor about your medical history.
-There is no way to determine who will become addicted to a prescription painkiller, however, people with a history of substance abuse including alcohol or other drugs, or those who experience depression and anxiety, are more vulnerable.
-Tell your doctor about all other medications and drugs you take and about how much alcohol you consume.
+There is no way to determine who will become addicted to a prescription painkiller, however, people with a history of substance abuse including alcohol or other drugs, or those who have depression and anxiety, are at greater risk.
+Tell your doctor about all other medications and drugs you take and about how much alcohol you drink.

 You can also request an Opioid Warn-Me label from NSC.
 A Warn-Me Label on an insurance card or prescription card is a sign to doctors and pharmacists that you want answers to the above questions.